Celebrate Earth Hour by reading aloud by candlelight

 Reading aloud to adults

 Then there’s the whole world of adult storytime.
-One of my co-workers regularly reads to her husband at his request.
+One of my friends regularly reads to her husband at his request.

 Reading to your partner seems so romantic, intimate and endearing.
 Try it for Earth Hour and you may never look back.